 A Teddy Bear’s Picnic

+Have you ever looked at the world through a different lens?
 Maybe from a small child’s perspective, a Senior’s wisdom or a child with special needs?

-This week I spent time with one such precious person & saw the world through her eyes that was truly humbling.
+This week I spent time with one such precious person & when I saw the world through her eyes I was truly humbled.
+But before I share, let’s grab a cuppa, a treat & get comfy!

 Today, I have a mug of Caramel Café Latte with a slice of toasted gf homemade Banana & Coconut Bread.
 Delicious!

+What’s your’s my friend?
 Now we’re all comfy let’s begin…

 Such a refreshing experience

-Every school holidays I try to spend special one on one time with my grandchildren who live nearby.
+In the school holidays I try to spend special one on one time with my grandchildren who live nearby.
+It was my youngest granddaughter’s turn this time, this precious little one has special needs.

 You first met her in Little Miss L